 Alvotech Completes $59.7 Million Private Placement

-/EIN News/ -- REYKJAVIK, Iceland, Dec.
-16, 2022 (GLOBE NEWSWIRE) -- Alvotech (NASDAQ: ALVO), a global biotech company specializing in the development and manufacture of biosimilar medicines for patients worldwide, today announced completion of a private placement of approximately US$59.7 million, at current exchange rates, of subordinated convertible bonds (the “Bonds”), convertible into new fully paid ordinary shares of Alvotech.
+REYKJAVIK, Iceland, Dec.
+16, 2022 (GLOBE NEWSWIRE) -- Alvotech ALVO, a global biotech company specializing in the development and manufacture of biosimilar medicines for patients worldwide, today announced completion of a private placement of approximately US$59.7 million, at current exchange rates, of subordinated convertible bonds (the "Bonds"), convertible into new fully paid ordinary shares of Alvotech.

 Alvotech intends to use the majority of the net proceeds from the private placement offering to replace a US$50 million unsecured subordinated loan from Alvogen ("Alvogen Facility") which was announced on November 16, 2022.
 In accordance with the Alvogen Facility agreement, associated rights by Alvogen to procure warrants representing up to 4.0% of Alvotech's ordinary share capital will no longer apply.